Miri: Courts of law and legal enforcement

 The current court complex is located at Merdu Road, Miri.
 It contains the High Court, Sessions Court, and the Magistrate Court.
 Miri city also has Syariah Subordinate Court which is located at Wisma Pelita Tunku, Miri with area of jurisdiction of Miri District and Marudi District.
 There is one district police headquarters at Pujut Road, Miri.
 Miri central police station is located at Raja Road while other police stations are located at Bakam Road, Miri Airport, Kampung Tulang Road, Bekenu, and Niah.
 There is also a central prison in Miri.

 Healthcare

-Miri Hospital started operation on 6 May 1995, located 2.5 km away from Miri city centre and with an area of 87.11 hectares.
-The hospital has 339 beds, and it provides specialist services such as surgery, ophthalmology, obstetrics and gynaecology (ONG), and radiology.
-It is also the secondary referral hospital in the northern region of Sarawak.
-There are also 2 polyclinics in Miri namely Miri polyclinic and Tudan polyclinic.
+The current Miri Hospital started its operation on 6 May 1995, located 2.5 km away from Miri city centre and with an area of 87.11 hectares.
+The hospital has 339 beds, and it provides tertiary specialist services such as surgery, ophthalmology, obstetrics and gynaecology (ONG), nephrology and radiology.
+It is also the main referral hospital in the northern region of Sarawak, and construction is currently ongoing to add an additional 328 beds in a new block There are currently 3 government polyclinics in Miri city namely Klinik Kesihatan Jalan Merbau, Klinik Kesihatan Tudan, and the new Klinik Kesihatan Bandaraya Miri.
+Miri has 4 private hospitals currently, with the newest private medical centres including Borneo Medical Centre Miri and KPJ Miri Specialist Hospital.
 Miri City Medical Centre is a private hospital that started its operation in 2002 and has 30 beds.
 It is located at Hokkien Road, Miri.
 Columbia Asia Medical Centre was formerly known as Selesa Medical Centre.
 It was acquired in 1998, located 4 km downtown Miri.
 It serves the communities from Miri, Limbang, Marudi, and Brunei.
 Shell employees make up the largest customer base for this private hospital.